adrwxyz/classic.adrw.xyz/_posts/2015-08-20-videostream.md

 position: Growth Intern
 company: Videostream
 summary: |
-  - Built new website with 32% more downloads, 12% weekly active users boost
+  - Built new website: downloads up 32%, weekly active users up 12%
-  - Customer support for 1.2 million customers, wrote 90 new canned responses
+  - Customer support for 1.2 million users, wrote 90 new canned responses
 ---

 **As Summer '15 Growth Intern, I got to work on three awesome projects on one of the most popular video streaming apps for Chromecast.**